Dougsrodrigues/front-dragon/README.md

 - **Simplicity, Legibility and Code Readabilit** A modular construction approach was adopted, applying concepts such as custom pattern hooks and single responsibility.
 The objective was the easily understandable and modifiable codebase.

+## Notes

+ ### Authentication
+  For authentication, currently it is only being verified whether the value saved in the localhost after login is true or false.
+If the verification results as false, the user will be redirected to the login page, as we can see in the ProtectedRoutes component.

+  A more suitable approach would be to work with strategies like JWT, for example.
+Considering that we are working with axios, we could create an interceptor to check the status code of the requests.
+If it returns 401, we would handle that response accordingly.

 ## Running the Project

 1. Clone the repository: